 - Don't mess with the cacti: The Saguaro cactus takes 75 years to grow its first arms!
 These plants also house bird nests and provide water sources for desert dwellers.
 So if you're caught being a jerk and destroying or removing one, you'll face a hefty fine and a Class 4 felony on your record.
 Plus the guilt that comes from being a jerk.

-- You can't use a fake name at a hotel in Buckeye: nor can someone registering on your behalf provide a fake name for you.
+- You can't use a fake name at a hotel in Buckeye: And someone registering on your behalf can't provide a fake name for you.
 So celebs will not have an easy time remaining on the DL here.

 - You can't use searchlights without approval in Tolleson: The City Council must approve of all use, with exceptions made by public authorities in case of emergency.
 So basically, when they need to summon Batman, it's all good.